 When to Schedule Commercial Painting in Asheville in 2026

-Asheville's prime commercial painting window runs from late June through mid-September, with a tight shoulder season in May and early October that works only for interior projects or covered exteriors.
+Asheville's prime commercial painting window runs from late spring through fall, and the most stable stretch lands from late summer into October, with deep winter the one period that works only for interior projects or covered exteriors.
 If your office, storefront, warehouse, or mixed-use building needs a 2026 repaint, the first calendar decision drives almost every other variable, including paint adhesion, project duration, crew availability, and final cost.

 Most Asheville commercial property owners I work with come to the question of timing because they are budgeting for a fiscal year, not because they understand the climate.
 That order of operations is backwards here.
 The climate sets the schedule, and the schedule sets the bid.
 Property owners who book in February for a summer exterior job pay 10 to 18 percent less than property owners who call in late June hoping a crew can squeeze them in.